is0356xi/AIDrivenDev/README.md

 ## Implementation Process
 Adopt Agile Development where we iterate planning, small development and testing.
-Never implement a lot of feature at once.
+Never implement a lot of feature at once, you have to proceed with small step.

 ---